 There is also a requirement to pass an eye test.

-A driving licence is issued immediately after successfully passing the test.
+A driving licence is issued immediately after successfully passing the road test.

-You can register at one of the following government approved testing centres:
+You can register at one of themany government approved testing centres.
+Here are some of these centres: